bioinformaticsgx/Spotify-Music-Data-Analysis/README.md

 ### The purposes are to provide some insight for the trend of music industry:

     1. Analyze the trend of music development over past 20 years.

        *For example, the track has been louder than before?
 Or duration is longer than before?*

-2. Analyze what features are associated with popularity, and establish models to predict track popularity by machine learning    algorithms.
+    2. Analyze what features are associated with popularity, and establish models to predict track popularity by machi

        *For example, is louder song more popular nowadays?*

 ### General pipeline and techniques:
-    1. API extract
+    1. API extract and data snippet
     2. Data clean and transform
     3. Data visualization
     4. Machine learning and modeling